leandromoreira/digital_video_introduction/README.md

 ![synchronization marker on NAL units](/i/minimal_yuv420_hex.png "synchronization marker on NAL units")

-As we said before, the decoder needs to knows not only the picture data but also the details of the video, the used parameters and others.
-The **first byte** of each NAL defines its priority and **type**.
+As we said before, the decoder needs to know not only the picture data but also the details of the video, the used parameters and others.
+The **first byte** of each NAL defines its category and **type**.

 | Id  | Description  |
 |---  |---|